microsoft/net-offloads/quic-encryption-offload.md

 ### Remarks

-Not all flags are required to be set, and some very likely will not be set, depending on the capabilities of the system.
-But if the `getsockopt` call does succeed, at least one non-zero flag (not `QEO_SUPPORT_FLAG_NONE`) must be set.
+If the `getsockopt` call succeeds, at least one flag will be set.
-Note that the capabilities returned by this do not necessarily map to any particular network interface support since the OS provides software fallback.
+Note that the returned capabilities do not necessarily indicate that a network interface supports QEO: the encryption offload may happen in software if the interface on which the socket sends packets does not support it.

-Future OS versions may introduce additional support flags.
+Future OS versions may introduce new flags.
-Applications should not error on unexpected support flags being included, but instead, should silently ignore them.
+Therefore, applications should silently ignore unrecognized support flags.

 ## Establishing Encryption Parameters for a Connection

-Before sending or receiving packets, the app establishes crypto parameters for a connection by setting the `SO_QEO_CONNECTION` socket option with an option value of an array of type `QEO_CONNECTION`.
+Before sending or receiving packets, the app establishes crypto parameters for a connection by setting the `SO_QEO_CONNECTION` socket option with an option value that is an array of type `QEO_CONNECTION`.
+Each element in the array describes a transmit or receive connection offload to be established (to set up the offload for a single connection for both transmit and receive, two `QEO_CONNECTION`s must be passed).

 ```C
 typedef enum _QEO_CIPHER_TYPE {